 5. Enjoy!

-Have you ever tried a sweet potato raw?
+Have you ever tried sweet potato noodles?